apache/arrow/docs/source/python/compute.rst

    >>> pc.sum(a)
    <pyarrow.Int64Scalar: 7>

-The grouped aggregation functions are instead an exception and need to be used through the :meth:`pyarrow.Table.group_by` capabilities.
+The grouped aggregation functions raise an exception instead and need to be used through the :meth:`pyarrow.Table.group_by` capabilities.

 Standard Compute Functions